 Louisville home prices are not only among the most expensive in Colorado, but Louisville real estate also consistently ranks among the most expensive in America.

-Louisville is a decidedly white-collar city, with fully 91.05% of the workforce employed in white-collar jobs, well above the national average.
+Louisville is a decidedly white-collar city, with fully 89.83% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Louisville is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Louisville who work in management occupations (14.42%), teaching (10.71%), and sales jobs (10.41%).
+There are especially a lot of people living in Louisville who work in management occupations (16.55%), sales jobs (10.18%), and business and financial occupations (9.49%).

 Also of interest is that Louisville has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.19% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 19.73% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Louisville is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Louisville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Louisville’s overall crime rate is lower than average for the country.

+Louisville is a somewhat ethnically-diverse city.
 The people who call Louisville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Louisville residents report their race to be White, followed by Asian.
-Important ancestries of people in Louisville include Irish, English, Italian, and Polish.
+Important ancestries of people in Louisville include German, English, Irish, Italian, and European.

 The most common language spoken in Louisville is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and German/Yiddish.